Greg-Bm/tree-comparison-haskell/README.md

 Tree operations are implemented via zippers.

 In general, the implementation of trees should seek to make invalid states in the code unrepresentable (parse, don't validate).
 In particular, balance-based invariants of trees, such as the balance invariant for AVL trees, are enforced at the type level.

+Tree nodes only store the value at the node, the left and right children, and data necessary for the implementation of balancing at runtime (e.g. color for Red-Black trees and depth for AVL trees).
+In particular, they do NOT store size and depth unless those properties are necessary for balancing.

 # Usage